 - Look for leaks around roof-mounted equipment, skylights, windows, doors, and pipe and utility penetrations.

-- Check gutters and make sure they are clean as debris can lead to water buildup on the roof, which causes leaks and extra weight.
+- Check gutters and ensure they are clean, as debris can lead to water buildup on the roof, which causes leaks and extra weight.

 - Check that gutters are sloped toward downspouts and extend away from the foundation.

 - Adjust the thermostat, setting the temperature to a minimum of 55 degrees Fahrenheit.

 - Insulate pipes that enter through exterior walls to prevent freezing and rupturing.

 - Install fire protection systems.

 - Visually inspect sprinkler system risers frequently.

 - Confirm sprinkler control valves are chained and locked open.
 Pressure readings are consistent; if there are significant drops in water pressure, check with the local water department and possibly a fire protection service company to determine the cause.
 Don’t forget to inspect, test, and maintain the system using NFPA 25 standards.

-- Make sure your fire alarm system works and have it monitored by a central monitoring company that alerts the fire department.
+- Make sure your fire alarm system works and monitor it by a central monitoring company that alerts the fire department.

 - If the building is not in use, shut off the domestic water and drain the water lines, leaving it on the fire protection lines.

-- If it’s not possible to shut off the water, frequently inspect for leaks and turn off the water supply line to new fixtures, such as sinks and toilets in unoccupied areas.
+- If it’s impossible to shut off the water, frequently inspect for leaks and turn off the water supply line to new fixtures, such as sinks and toilets in unoccupied areas.

 - Consider installing a monitored electronic leak detection system for the domestic water line and ensure a central monitoring company monitors it to minimize response time and overall interior building damage.